Taxation of international executives

 What categories are subject to income tax in general situations?

 The overriding assumption is that remuneration for services provided in Greece (Greek source employment income) is taxed in Greece.
-Furthermore, the market value of any benefit in kind received by an individual or his relatives is added to his taxable income, provided that the total amount of these benefits exceeds EUR 300 per source per tax year.
+Furthermore, the market value of any benefit in kind received by an individual or their relatives is added to their taxable income, provided that the total amount of these benefits exceeds EUR300 per tax year.

 Benefits, which are deemed to be employment income and are specifically stipulated by Greek legislation, include amongst others the following (the list is not exhaustive):